Naghipourfar/Deep-Clustering/README.md

 ### File Illustration
 This repo is divided into 3 directories.
- 1. The 'Code' directory contains all codes and jupyter notebooks.
+ 1. The `Code` directory contains all codes and jupyter notebooks.
- 2. The 'Data' directory is place where data is in.
+ 2. The `Data` directory is place where data is in.
- 3. The 'Results' directory contains all results plots, CSVs, Logs and etc.
+ 3. The `Results` directory contains all results plots, CSVs, Logs and etc.

-### Result
+### Sample Results